top of page

 Is Cupping Safe?

 Despite possibilities of mild soreness, tenderness, and the intimidating, red, circular marks/bruises it leaves behind, dry cupping is a safe treatment method to those who are deemed appropriate for it.
-Those marks that are simply a response to the negative pressure and increased blood flow to the area, should mostly resolve on their own within a couple days to a week.
+Those marks that are simply a response to the negative pressure and increased blood flow to the area and should mostly resolve on their own within a couple days to a week.

 Cupping/MFD should NOT be used on open wounds, on anyone with a serious heart condition or vascular compromise, active TB, hemophilia, active cancer, high fever or influenza, skin disorders or over hernias.
 As most techniques, caution should be used for those during pregnancy.
 Caution should also be used for sensitive areas of the body, for those with thin skin/susceptibility of skin tearing, and for those who regularly consume a blood thinner.